Historical Context of the Bible

 Yet, this is exactly our problem.
 We are trying to help ourselves.

 Perhaps, you work to solve your own problems so that you aren’t a burden to other people, or to God.
-Or maybe you think, if I can figure out my problem myself, then I don’t need God.
+Or maybe you think, if I can figure out my problem myself, then I won’t need to bother God.

-Dear one, You are not a burden to God because He created you to be completely dependent upon Him!
+Dear one, You are not a burden to God.
+He created you to be completely dependent upon Him!
+Like a good friend, He longs for us to share everything going on in our hearts.

 Pray for your anxiety from Philippians 4:6-7